libsdl-org/SDL/docs/README-winrt.md

 WinRT
 =====

-SDL/WinRT layer allows SDL2-based applications to run on many of Microsoft's platforms that utilize the "Windows Runtime" (aka "WinRT") APIs.
-WinRT apps are currently always full-screen apps, run in what Microsoft calls their "Modern" environment (aka.
-"Metro"), and are distributed via Microsoft-run online stores.
-Some of the operating systems that support such apps include:
+This port allows SDL applications to run on Microsoft's platforms that require use of "Windows Runtime", aka.
+"WinRT", APIs.
+WinRT apps are currently full-screen only, and run in what Microsoft sometimes refers to as their "Modern" (formerly, "Metro"), environment.
+For Windows 8.x, Microsoft may also refer to them as "Windows Store" apps, due to them being distributed, primarily, via a Microsoft-run online store (of the same name).

+Some of the operating systems that include WinRT, are:

 * Windows 8.x
 * Windows RT 8.x (aka.
 Windows 8.x for ARM processors)
 * Windows Phone 8.x

-To note, WinRT applications that run on Windows 8.x and/or Windows RT are often called "Windows Store" apps.

 Requirements